-Deadpool & Wolverine Bromance?
+‘Deadpool’ & Wolverine Bromance?
 Ryan Reynolds And Hugh Jackman Troll Each Other

 — Ryan Reynolds (@VancityReynolds) February 25, 2017

 Now, it might seem like Reynolds is always the one to start the trolling.
 This, however, is not the case.
-Back in December of last year, it was Jackman that initiated the bromance trolling when Reynolds received the honor of a star on the Hollywood Walk of Fame.
-Hugh made a video with himself wearing a mask of Ryan’s face as he urged everyone to pee on the Deadpool actor’s star.
+Back in December of last year, it was Jackman that initiated the bromance trolling when Reynolds received the honor of a star within the Hollywood Walk of Fame.
+Hugh made a video with himself holding a mask of Ryan’s face as he urged everyone to pee on the Deadpool actor’s star.

 Hugh Jackman also took to Twitter to troll Ryan Reynolds on his birthday last year as well.